Healthdirect Free Australian health advice you can count on.

 Find out more about reporting a problem with a medicine from:

-The TGA identifies these new medicines with an upside-down black triangle so that healthcare professionals and people who are taking the medicine will be encouraged to report any problems.
+The TGA uses an upside-down black triangle to encourage reporting of any problems with new medicines.
 If a medicine has a black triangle, you will find it in the medicine's CMI.

 Learn more here about the development and quality assurance of healthdirect content.